CryptoExperts/IronMask/Readme.md

 ### Output of Random Probing Verification (RP, RPC, RPE)

-When checking RP, RPC or RPE, the coefficients computed for the function f(p) are shown, as well as the min/max failure probability computed from f(p).
-The output is fairly self-explanatory.
+When analyzing RP, RPC, or RPE, the coefficients $c_i$ of the function $f(p)$ are displayed.
+Each coefficient $c_i$ corresponds to the number of tuples of size $i$ that are failure tuples for the security property.
+In other words, tuples that require more input shares to simulate the leakage than the property permits.
+Alongside these coefficients, the minimum and maximum failure probabilities derived from f(p) are also shown.
+The output is generally self-explanatory.

+** Warning : ** Depending on the security property studied, the output list f(p) can start by $c_1$ (i.e. numbers of failure tuples of size 1) or $c_0$ (i.e. the empty tuple).
+- For RP security notion, the coefficients start at $c_1$.
+- For RPC/RPE security notions, the coefficients starts at $c_0$.

 ### Output of Cardinal Random Probing Composition Verification (cardRPC)